DFE-Digital/buy-for-your-school/doc/getting-started.md

 - Run test suite `$ bundle exec rspec` or `bundle exec rake spec`
 - Run lint check `$ bundle exec rubocop` or `bundle exec rake rubocop`
 - Run test suite and lint check `bundle exec rake`

+In order to run the test suite locally, if not already, the assets will need to be precompiled (`$ rake assets:precompile`)

 ### Debugging (local)